 Historic Napoleonic hat

-Descended from the tricorn, the black-coloured bicorn originally had a rather broad brim, with the front and the rear halves turned up and pinned together – in English the shorter front brim was called ‘the cock’ – hence ‘cocked hat’, and the longer rear brim was termed ‘the fan’, forming a semi-circular fan shape; there was usually a cockade in the national colours at the front.
+Bicorns were adapted from the Tricorn, the black-coloured Bicorn originally had a rather broad brim, with the front and the rear halves turned up and pinned together – the shorter front brim was called ‘the cock’ in English, bringing about the ‘Cocked Hat’, and the longer rear brim was termed ‘the fan’, forming a semi-circular fan shape; there was usually a cockade in the national colours at the front.

 - Napoléon Bonaparte